Leafwing-Studios/leafwing-website/content/blog/design-by-stumble/index.md

 "My game is like [popular thing] meets [other similar popular thing]" is a major red flag for this.

-..
+## Start of Post (End of notes)

-I think everyone who dabbles in game design at least sometimes gets this feeling of "what if [thing that I like], but made by me!"
+I think everyone who dabbles in game design at least sometimes gets the feeling of "what if [thing that I like], but made by me!"

 "I love God of War.
 Wouldn't it be awesome if there was a game that was a lot like God of War, but like, I was the one who made it!?"

 "Man, Minecraft is so cool.
 I'd love it if I made a game and at the end of the process, it was just like Minecraft, because Minecraft is really cool."

+"I love Dungeons & Dragons, and I love making games!
+I want to make a games that are just like Dungeons & Dragons."

 We all get this feeling!
 It's a common thing, and it's a great way hype yourself up and build motivation for projects you're working on.